 Trade off childcare with other parent friends.
 This can save on daycare costs.
 Organize a monthly potluck to reduce dining out costs.
 Social support can help weather financial hardship.

 Dealing with debt in a marriage can be challenging, but being open, communicative, and working as a team will help you weather the storm.
 The financial decisions you make together, even during difficult times, will end up strengthening your union and bringing you closer.
-There are always solutions available with a little creative thinking and practical strategies for overcoming debt stress.
+There are always solutions available with a little creative thinking and

 Don't be afraid to also seek guidance from professionals, especially when navigating the complexities of the debt collection and legal process.
 In the end, if your relationship is grounded in love and mutual understanding, you will find a way to overcome debt or any other financial obstacles that come your way.